taewdy/skeleton-nextjs-web/docs/02-design/architecture-design.md

 - Rate limiting + IP/device fingerprinting for abuse
 - Content moderation: toxicity filter before persistence/visibility

+## Threads Token Lifecycle
+- Short-lived vs long-lived: After OAuth callback returns a short-lived user access token (about 1 hour), the backend immediately exchanges it for a long-lived token (about 60 days) per Threads docs.
+- Persistence: Store encrypted token in `thread_accounts.access_token_encrypted` with metadata `access_token_type`, `token_issued_at`, `token_expires_at`, `last_refreshed_at`, and `permission_expires_at` (90 day grant window for public profiles).
+- Public vs private profiles: Public profiles allow the permission grant window to be extended on each successful refresh; private profiles do not.
+When a private profile grant expires, re-consent is required.
+- Refresh strategy: A scheduled job scans for tokens nearing expiry and proactively refreshes long-lived tokens (for example, when `token_expires_at - now() <= 7 days`).
+On refresh, update `last_refreshed_at`, `token_expires_at`, and extend `permission_expires_at` when applicable.
+- Failure handling: If refresh fails (invalid or expired), mark account status `revoked`, pause ingestion, and surface a reconnect prompt; user must re-authenticate via OAuth.
+- UX and consent: Inform users during link that the app will refresh tokens to keep data in sync.
+Provide a Settings page to disconnect at any time and a non-intrusive banner to reconnect when access is revoked or the grant cannot be extended.
+- Auditing: Log token lifecycle events and minimal metadata; never log raw tokens.

 ## Performance & Scalability
 - Read patterns: profile and recommendations cached; incremental updates on events
 - Pagination and keyset queries; composite indexes for interactions